minh-phat/Ecommerce_Website_Laravel/README.md

 This is an e-commerce website.

 ### Technology Used
--Back-end: PHP , Laravel.
+- Back-end: PHP , Laravel.
--Database: MySql.
+- Database: MySql.

 ### Website Features
 - Admin roles, permission